 But what’s more, there are many things to discover about this center for arts and education.
 The symbiotic tension between the church and University students prepared the city for the Renaissance, and Padua was at the forefront in modernizing education and medicine.

 Let’s look at the trail.

 Every visitor to Padua should visit Giotto’s fresco cycle inside the Scrovegni Chapel, consecrated in 1305.
 Like the better known Sistine chapel, the interior space is covered in frescoes, from a fantastic view of hell to slabs of faux marble.
 The space is temperature and humidity controlled and each tourist group is given 15 minutes inside.
-Tickets are required, and you can’t purchase one on the date you want to visit, so buy them in advance.
-No pictures are permitted and, unlike the Sistine chapel, we witnessed no scofflaws taking cell phone pics while we visited.
-You can purchase tickets via Select Italy, which is where we got ours.
+Tickets are required.
+When we visited you needed tickets in advance and you couldn’t take pictures.
+According to a reader who had a more recent visit, you can now buy tickets at the door and take all the pictures you want as long as you don’t use a flash.

 Enrico Scrovegni was a banker like his father, a known usurer.
 But at the time, being a rich tightwad was evidently the larger sin.
 Camel, meet eye of needle.
 The chapel Enrico built was conceived to get him a first-class place in heaven, despite the basic sins of the family.
 So he spent lavishly and thus presented the modern tourist with a rather bombastic attraction.

 Padua’s University was established in 1222 after a group of students and teachers decided to come to Padua from Bologna where the church had a great deal of control over what could be taught.

 Galileo lectured here.
 During the 16th and 17th centuries Padua was the leading university of the world, first and foremost for its school of medicine.
 This, in fact, was where modern medicine began.